HOME SEARCH ALL TOPICS

-School dinners (lunches) in the austerity of 1950s UK
+School dinners (lunches) in the austerity of the post-war years

 I suppose that the main reason why school dinners were so awful in the 1950s must have been the UK's austerity in the aftermath of the Second World War.
 Rationing continued until July 1954, with meat the last to go.
 So I had four years of dreadful school dinners.
 'Dinner' of course was the meal in the middle of the day.
 I don't remember anyone using the term 'lunch' much, if at all.